 Salt is a cost-effective and natural way to keep your home clean.
 You might be thinking that salt is just for cooking and baking, but it can be so much more versatile than that.
 Salt is simply, it’s natural and it’s a cheaper alternative to other cleaning agents.

-Sodium chloride (salt) has been used for cleaning since medieval times and our past generations have been relying on salt to help with all sorts of things around the home.
+Sodium chloride (salt) has been used for cleaning since medieval times and your past generations have been relying on salt to help with all sorts of things around the home.
 Salt comes in different forms such as refined salt, sea salt, and iodized salt.
 The most common salts found in homes today are sea salts, table salt and Himalayan salts.
-For cleaning, you can use any type of salt you wish, as long as it is not Epsom salt.
+For cleaning, you can use any type of salt you wish, as along as it is not Epsom salt.
 Epsom salt is a different thing altogether.

 This post may contain affiliate links.
 Full disclosure here.

-If you’re becoming more conscious about the products you use to clean your home?
-There are so many advantages of using natural cleaners including saving money and creating a healthier, non-toxic home.
-Natural cleaners are effective and do a proper job in cleaning just as some of the more toxic chemical cleaners do.
+Natural cleaners are effective and do a proper job in cleaning just as some of the more toxic chemical cleaners do, although sometimes I do use a shower cleaner for tile if things are looking scary.
 Isn’t it amazing to know that you can make salad dressings and clean your home with some of the same ingredients?
 I think that’s awesome.

-Many store-bought cleaners are made with water, chemicals and fragrance.
-Some fragrances can irritate allergies, and create skin sensitivities.
 They can even be poisonous to pets and small children.
 Some of these store-bought cleaners have instructions to be in a ventilated room when using or to wear a mask.
 To me, this is very concerning.
-Organic and natural cleaners are an option if you do not want to aggravate your allergies and you can rest easy knowing exactly what’s in your cleaning agent.

 Cleaning With Salt In the Kitchen

-Mugs: If your mugs are stained with tea or coffee, salt can help scrape away the stain.
+If your mugs are stained with tea or coffee, salt can help scrape away the stain.
 You can either add salt to your kitchen sponge and scrape away the stain, or add salt right into the mug and wipe it with a cloth.
 If your stain is extra stubborn add some lemon juice, or use a real lemon to wipe away the stain with the salt.

 If you want to know how to deep clean a fridge, I’ve got just the guide for you.
 However, if you want to use salt as your main cleaning agent combine salt and soda water together to make an all-purpose cleaner that is perfect for the fridge.

 Cleaning With Salt In the Laundry Room

-Dryer Sheet: Go natural and add Himalayan salt into a cloth bag, and toss it into your dryer with every load in place of dryer sheets.
+Go natural and add Himalayan salt into a cloth bag, and toss it into your dryer with every load in place of dryer sheets.

-Wine Stain: If you have a nasty wine stain, salt to the rescue!
+If you have a nasty wine stain, salt to the rescue!
 Blot the spot with a pile of salt and allow the salt to soak in the wine for 30 minutes.
 Throw the salt away and place your stained cloth in the laundry as usual.

-Iron: If your iron is getting rusty and crusty, sprinkle salt onto some paper and run a warm iron over until the stains start to go away.
+If your iron is getting rusty and crusty, sprinkle salt onto some paper and run a warm iron over until the stains start to go away.
 Once the iron is cooled, wipe the grime away with a clean cloth.

-Sweat: Make a sweat stain remover by adding 2 tablespoons of water to 2 cups of water and soak your fabric in this solution.
+Make a sweat stain remover by adding 2 tablespoons of water to 2 cups of water and soak your fabric in this solution.
 Wash as usual.

-Mildew: Lemon juice and salt make a perfect pair for removing mildew off of fabrics and other surfaces.
+Lemon juice and salt make a perfect pair for removing mildew off of fabrics and other surfaces.
 Moisten the spot of mildew with a salt and lemon juice mixture.
 If you can, bring the item outside so the sun can naturally take the stain away.
 Rinse off the mixture and dry the item as usual.

 If you have some blood stains to get rid of, soak the fabric in cold saltwater for 30 minutes and then wash the garment as usual.
 If you need to further treat the stain, boil your fabric in water on the stove for 10 minutes.

 If your rugs are looking dull, dip a cloth in a strong saltwater solution and rub the cloth onto the rug.
 Notice how your rug starts to shine brightly right away.
 If you need to wash a full rug and you can fit it into the washing machine, then add 1 cup of salt to the washing machine drum and wash it as normal.

 Cleaning With Salt Around The Home

-Fireplace: Make a mixture of dish soap and salt to scrub your fireplace.
+Make a mixture of dish soap and salt to scrub your fireplace.
 Allow this mixture to dry and then brush it off with a scrub brush.

-Remove Water Rings: To remove water rings on a wooden table, make a paste with salt and vegetable oil.
+To remove water rings on a wooden table, make a paste with salt and vegetable oil.
 Buff the water rings with a cloth and your paste mixture.

-Poison Ivy: Kill poison ivy by mixing 4 cups of soapy water with 3lbs of salt.
+Kill poison ivy by mixing 4 cups of soapy water with 3lbs of salt.
 Spray or dump the water onto the poison ivy.

-Dehumidify Room: If you have a room that has moisture in it this can cause some mold growth issues.
+If you have a room that has moisture in it this can cause some mold growth issues.
 Place a cup full of salt near the moisture area and let the salt absorb the excess water out of the air.

 Cleaning With Salt – Personal Care

-Toothbrush: Make your toothbrush last longer by soaking it in salt water before you use it.
+Make your toothbrush last longer by soaking it in salt water before you use it.

 Make a toothpaste with 1 part salt and 2 parts baking soda.
 This doesn’t taste the best but it will leave your teeth clean and shiny.

-Mouth Rinse: Mix salt and baking soda in water to make a deodorizing mouth rinse.
+Mix salt and baking soda in water to make a deodorizing mouth rinse.
 Again, this will not taste amazing but it does the job.

-Canker Sores: If you have a canker sore rinse your mouth with salt water a few times a day.
+If you have a canker sore rinse your mouth with salt water a few times a day.

-Smelly Hands: Make your hands smell better after handling garlic and onion by washing your hands with salt and water instead of soap and water.
+Make your hands smell better after handling garlic and onion by washing your hands with salt and water instead of soap and water.

-Bee Sting: Make a paste with water and salt and apply it to the bee sting right away to reduce pain and swelling.
+Make a paste with water and salt and apply it to the bee sting right away to reduce pain and swelling.

-Scrub: Make a salt scrub with coconut oil and salt and wipe away dead skin in your body before or during a shower or bath.
+Make a salt scrub with coconut oil and salt and wipe away dead skin in your body before or during a shower or bath.

-Sore throat: Ease throat pain by gargling a saltwater mixture.
+Ease throat pain by gargling a saltwater mixture.